LiorHaim/cephdemos/ocs-lso-disconnected/README.md

 ## Important Note

-Installing OCS in a disconnected environment is currently in a Development Preview, to do so you should contant Red Hat support to create a support exception for the installation phase.
+Installing OCS in a disconnected environment is currently in a `Development Preview`, to do so you should contant Red Hat support to create a support exception for the installation phase.
 In this demo we will mirror all the needed data for OCS to be deployed using the LSO in a disconnected environment.

 ## Prerequisites